 Shortly after the Gulf of Lepanto, Cervantes was on passage home when his vessel was captured by pirates.
 Cervantes was taken to Algiers and kept in slavery for 5 years despite several failed escape attempts.

 In 1580 with the help of family and enormous sums of money gathered by the Trinitarian monastery, Cervantes was released.
 It is speculated during his captivity Cervantes gathered material and inspiration for his first works and Don Quijote characters.
-His first play, Los tratos de Argel (The Treatment of Algiers) was based on his time held captive in Africa.
+His first plays, Los tratos de Argel (The Treatment of Algiers) and Los baños de Argel (The Baths of Algiers) were based on his time held captive in Africa.

 In 1584 Cervantes married Catalina de Salazary Palacios, the couple did not have any children although Cervantes did have a daughter through an affair with an actress.
 Cervantes would leave his wife and face unrelated financial difficulties that landed him in jail several times, once suspected of murder (he was never tried).